refinery/refinerycms/readme.md

 ### ...Want more?
 [Extend with Plugins](http://github.com/resolve/refinerycms/blob/master/vendor/plugins/refinery/plugins.md)

-Extend Refinery easily by running the Refinery generator
+Extend Refinery easily by running the Refinery engine generator

-    rails generate refinery_plugin
+    rails generate refinery_engine

 to get help on how to use that.
-Or read the full documentation on [writing plugins for Refinery](http://github.com/resolve/refinerycms/blob/master/vendor/plugins/refinery/plugins.md)
+Or read the full documentation on [writing engines for Refinery](http://github.com/resolve/refinerycms/blob/master/vendor/plugins/refinery/plugins.md)

 ### Popular Plugins